- Explore this Career

 - To register, visit the following website: www.atitesting.com.
 Click on "create a new account" then follow the screen prompts.
 You only need to register once.
 You will need your ATI username and password to take the online test.
 Please bring this information with you to the placement testing location.

-- There is a fee of approximately $40 – students will need to make arrangements to pay for the test when they register.
+- The fee is $66 as of July 1, 2015.
+Students will need to make arrangements to pay for the test when they register.
 Registrations are non-refundable.

 - Students who cancel or fail to show up on the date of the test will be required to complete another registration form and pay the full registration fee when rescheduling.